Axway/mft-convert/content/en/docs/TransferCFT/c_intro_userinterfaces/Command_summary/parameter_intro/faction.md

 - ERASE is not supported when using a group of files in homogeneous mode, or when broadcasting (CFTDEST ).
 - DELETE is not supported when broadcasting (CFTDEST ).
 - ARCHIVE is not supported when using a group of files (homogeneous transfers), or when broadcasting (CFTDEST).
-- OS-specific limitations:
+- OS- specific limitations:
     - z/OS: VSAM, PDS, and GDG files are not supported.
     - HP NonStop: ARCHIVE is not supported with Guardian files.

 #### CFTRECV, RECV